neontribe/ad-hoc-manifesto/FullText.md

 ![happy people](images/16094729617-thumb.jpg)

-It's not that we _don't_ value collaboration with the customer, and we absolutely, definitely value it over contract negotiation.
-But we _also_ value collaboration with  other folk - specifically, with the people who will use our software.
+It's not that we _don't_ value collaboration with the customer.
+We absolutely do, and as deep as possible, and we absolutely, definitely value it over contract negotiation.
+But we _also_ value collaboration with  other folk.
+Specifically, with the people who will use the software.
 Users.

-Our triangle here is between customer - team - user, with those 2 apexes.
-We find our best work where we're closest to the middle of that triangle.
+Our triangle here is between customer - team - user, with those 3 apexes.

 ### We value collaborative delivery over contract negotiation.